-Unless it is a first-time inspection, the control agency

-should have a file containing operating data on the power plant and existing ESP's.
+Unless it is a first-time inspection, the control agency should have a file containing operating data on the power plant and existing ESP's.
 Based on a review of these data, the inspector should know whether or not the plant can achieve compliance under normal circumstances.
 Particular attention should be given to pending compliance schedules and any construction and/or operating permits pertaining to processes or ESP's within the plant.
 The inspector should also review the number of emissions violations, malfunctions of the ESP, and complaints since the last inspection.

 If not already present, the inspector should prepare a concise file summarizing the basic plant and ESP information, process descriptions, flow sheets, and ranges of acceptable operating parameters.
-An example of these type data is presented in Table 5-1.
+An example of these type data is presented in Appendix C-1.
+Section 3.2 provides a more detailed discussion of recordkeeping for ESP and process related parameters.